 Isostatic graphite blocks are named for their production process.
 They are made using isostatic forming.
-During the forming process, the material is subjected to uniform pressure from liquid, which gives the blocks isotropic properties.
+During the forming process, the material is subjected to uniform pressure from liquid, which gives the molded graphite block isotropic properties.
 In other words, the properties of the material are not dependent on the size, shape, or direction of the sample taken from the block.
 Isostatic graphite blocks are generally called isotropic graphite.
 The isotropy of isostatic graphite blocks is between 1.0 and 1.1.

 This characteristic is influenced by factors such as heat treatment, isotropy of powder particles, and forming process.
 The isotropy of the surface of heat-treated isostatic graphite blocks is better than that of the inside.
 If the binder and the powder are not mixed evenly, it will also affect the isotropy of the isostatic graphite blocks.

 The second characteristic of isostatic graphite blocks is that they have large size with fine structures.
 The uniform pressure during the isostatic forming process overcomes the uneven density caused by die pressing, greatly reducing the chance of cracking during the production of large, fine-structured products.

 It is precisely because of this feature that isostatic graphite blocks also have homogeneity characteristics.
 The internal structure is relatively uniform, and the volume density, resistivity, and strength performance of each part do not differ significantly, making it a homogeneous graphite material.
 Compared with ordinary graphite materials, the advantages of isostatic graphite blocks are particularly prominent, and they have broad application prospects in fields such as semiconductors, atomic energy, aviation, and continuous casting.